3503 PR.02 Promotions & Transfers

 - Via a promotion, transfer, or reclassification.

-For the hiring manager, the process of promoting or transferring a current employee through a job posting is the same as the process of hiring a new staff employee, except that there is no need to do a background check or create a new employee record.
-See Procedure 3503 PR.06 Hiring New Staff Employees.
+For the hiring manager, the process of promoting or transferring a current employee through a job posting is the same as the process of hiring a new staff employee, except that in most cases there is no need to do a background check or create a new employee record.
+See Procedure 3503 PR.01 Hiring New Staff Employees.

 A Yale employee who seeks a promotion or transfer by applying for a job posting in STARS (Strategic Talent-management and Recruitment System) should refer to the Internal Applicants website.
 The Internal Applicants website provides an overview of the hiring process, and explains how to apply to a job in STARS, how to search for job openings, how to submit a resume, and how to upload a cover letter, as well as other useful information.